 Many pieces of equipment can be rented or bought in Leh, but we recommend bringing the most important pieces of gear with you.
 The important thing is warmth.
 You’ll need a winter sleeping bag (may be provided) and good quality thermal gear.

-To help you plan and prepare for your trek we have written a detailed multi day hike packing list.
+To help you plan and prepare for your trek, we have written a detailed hiking gear list for multi-day treks.